 Anyway the BBFC kindly explained their decision as follows:

-female characters with bruises and welts and cigarette burns, including black and white photographs of a bruised woman in a sexual pose.
-There are scenes suggesting child abuse including sight, from a child's point of view, of a female character with
+focus on female characters with bruises and welts and cigarette burns, including black and white photographs of a bruised woman in a sexual pose.
+There are scenes suggesting child abuse including sight, from a child's point of view, of a female

-own entertainment within the law.
-Although several scenes are undoubtedly very strong and impactful, with the potential to cause offence to some viewers, the clear generic context (a film noir) and presentation of complicated and disturbing ideas was
+their own entertainment within the law.
+Although several scenes are undoubtedly very strong and impactful, with the potential to cause offence to some viewers, the clear generic context (a film noir) and presentation of complicated and disturbing

-permissible at 18 .
+ideas was permissible at 18 .
 No material was found to be in breach of the criminal law, or created through the commission of a criminal offence.
-Although there are portrayals of strong sexual and sadistic violence and sadomasochist sexual behaviour, the
+Although there are portrayals of strong sexual and sadistic violence and sadomasochist sexual

 The film has seemingly split the critics between those who think it's a bold and dark piece of adult film making, and those who think it's a gruesome portrayal of misogyny.